exordis/mkdocs-partial/docs/index.md

 ### Docs Package

-`docs_package` plugin implements takin of some directory and injecting its content to specified directory of documentation site.
+`docs_package` plugin takes the contents of a specified directory and injects it into a designated directory on the documentation site.
 It may be just directory out of `docs_dir` in basic case or one may inherit from `DocsPackagePlugin` and create package serving documentation for its resources. `docs_package` does not create any files on filesystem when injecting content , instead it uses mkdocs [`on_files`](https://www.mkdocs.org/dev-guide/plugins/#on_files).
 Only exception is [blogs](https://squidfunk.github.io/mkdocs-material/plugins/blog/) plugin from [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) (see below)

 #### Configuration